Is There a Difference Between Vanity and Subsidy Publishing?

 – A setup fee or deposit.
 Publishers that require a setup fee will tell you that you’re not paying to publish–just contributing to the cost of preparing your book for printing, or making a “good faith investment” in your own success.
 Some publishers promise to refund the fee under certain circumstances (usually carefully crafted so they’ll almost never be fulfilled).

-The setup fee often isn’t large by vanity standards–a few hundred dollars–but since such publishers typically use print-on-demand technology or a service such as Lightning Source to produce their books, it more than covers their expenses.
+The setup fee often isn’t large by vanity standards–a few hundred dollars–but since such publishers typically use digital technology to produce their books, and don’t do print runs, it more than covers the cost of production.

-- A fee for some aspect of the publication process other than printing/binding.
-Some publishers ask you to chip in for editing, or for your book cover art, or for publicity (commercial publishers provide these things as a routine part of the publication process, at their own expense).
+– A fee for some aspect of the publication process other than printing/binding.
+Some publishers ask you to chip in for editing, or for your book cover art, or for publicity (real publishers provide these things part of the publication process, at their expense).
 Services may cost thousands of dollars, and are often minimal and not of professional quality.

 - Fees for “extra” services over and above the basics of publication.
 The publisher may offer you the opportunity to pay for expedited editing, or special website placement, or inclusion in book fair catalogs, or enhanced marketing.
-These services are optional–so the publisher can claim it’s not making authors to pay to publish–but there’s often heavy pressure to buy them, and authors who don’t are treated like dirt.
-One especially reprehensible vanity-in-disguise deliberately inserts errors into its proof copies, and then charges authors an arm and a leg to correct them.
+These services are optional–so the publisher can claim it’s not making authors to pay to publish–but there’s often heavy pressure to buy them, and authors who don’t pull out their credit cards are treated like dirt.

 – A claim that your fee is only part of the cost, with the publisher fronting the rest.
 The publisher may tell you that it will spend as much or more on your book than you’re being charged, or that the services it provides–warehousing, distribution, publicity–are worth far more than your “investment.”